The essential role AI motion tracking can play in post-op and post-trauma recovery

 2. Better experience for the patient

-Computer vision and AI motion tracking technology can be used by therapists to monitor patients during home-based therapy sessions, allowing them to provide real-time feedback and guidance without having to travel to a patient’s residence.
+Computer vision and AI motion tracking technology could be used by therapists to monitor patients during home-based therapy sessions, allowing them to provide real-time feedback and guidance without having to travel to a patient’s residence.

 3. Better cost efficiency